Todd Stashwick

 Todd Stashwick is an American actor.
-He is known for his roles as Dale Malloy on The Riches (2007–2008) and Theodore Deacon on 12 Monkeys (2015–2018).
-He played Captain Liam Shaw in the third season of Star Trek: Picard (2023).
+He is known for his roles as Dale Malloy on The Riches (2007–2008), Theodore Deacon on 12 Monkeys (2015–2018) and Dr. Drakken in the Disney Channel film Kim Possible (2019).
+He also played Captain Liam Shaw in the third season of Star Trek: Picard (2023).

 Early life and career

 Stashwick was born in Chicago at the Swedish Covenant Hospital, and was raised in the suburbs just outside of the city.
-As a child, he always loved making people laugh, and he aspired one day to perform at Chicago's famous The Second City.
+As a child, he always loved making people laugh, and he aspired one day to perform at The Second City in Chicago.
 Soon after graduating from Illinois State University with a degree in theater, he began performing at several local improvisational theaters, and his dream came true when he was hired in 1992 to tour nationally with The Second City.
 Following productions at The Second City Detroit and The Second City Northwest, he relocated to New York.
 He auditioned for Saturday Night Live the same year that fellow Second City alumnus David Koechner joined the cast.

 Work in film and television drew him to Los Angeles, where he shot several pilots and series including recurring work on the series MDs, American Dreams, Rodney and Still Standing.
 He had a significant supporting role on The Riches playing Minnie Driver's nefarious cousin until its cancellation in September 2008.